 During the peace he commanded the guard-ship Ganges 74 at Portsmouth from May 1784 to December 1787, and undertook a two-month special mission to the Baltic in 1789 to ensure the constancy of supplies in the event of war.
-He became flag-captain to Admiral Lord Howe aboard the Queen Charlotte 100 in the Nookta Sound dispute of 1790, although by August he had assumed the role of captain of the fleet with Captain Hugh Cloberry Christian replacing him as the flag-captain Shortly afterwards he was appointed to the Brunswick 74 which flew Vice-Admiral Lord Hood’s flag during the Russian armament of 1791, and in 1792 he sat on the court-martial of the Bounty mutineers.
+He became flag-captain to Admiral Lord Howe aboard the Queen Charlotte 100 in the Spanish Armament of 1790, although by August he had assumed the role of captain of the fleet with Captain Hugh Cloberry Christian replacing him as the flag-captain Shortly afterwards he was appointed to the Brunswick 74 which remained in commission during the Russian Armament of 1791, and in 1792 he sat on the court-martial of the Bounty mutineers.

 He remained with the Brunswick until 1793 before joining Howe once more as captain of the Channel fleet aboard the Queen Charlotte, serving in the cruises of July-August and in chase of Rear-Admiral Vanstabel’s squadron on 18 November 1793.
 During April of the same year he was also made a colonel of marines.
 Following Howe’s near collapse in the final stages of the Battle of the Glorious First of June in 1794, Curtis was responsible for many decisions pertaining to the re-forming of the fleet rather than the chase of the French, and for many years afterwards he attracted criticism for his caution on the day.
 The King however showed no such doubt, throwing a gold chain around Curtis’ neck after greeting him at Spithead, and declaring that it should remain in the captain of the fleet’s family forever as a mark of esteem from His Majesty’s family.
 Earlier Curtis had also been given the honour of conveying the victorious admiral’s despatches to the Admiralty, although the fact that he had apparently written the despatches, praising some officers at the detriment to others, caused a lot of disquiet.